Holiday giveaway brings hope to Tremé amid immigration fears

 “Tremé has supported us—we had to come support Tremé.”

-Vanderhorst said the neighborhood has poured into his business from the start.
+Vanderhorst said the Tremé neighborhood has poured into his business ever since he first parked along the Claiborne corridor in his bright-blue food truck painted with fresh fruit.

 “Underneath the bridge on North Claiborne, we sell fresh watermelon, fruits and vegetables.
-This community keeps us alive,” he said.
-“When I saw the brother Jamar giving out turkeys and hams, I said, let me bring the vegetables.
-This is just our way of saying thank you.”
+Treme has supported us — so we had to support Treme,” Vanderhorst said.
+“When I saw the brother Jamar (McNeely) giving out turkeys and hams, I said, “Let me bring the vegetables,” he said.

-He added that with the country’s financial hardship hitting families harder than ever, community support is crucial.
+Community support is crucial now, with the country’s financial cutbacks hitting families harder than ever, Vanderhorst said.
 “Every little bit helps.”

 Giving Back to Black and Brown Families